 Meaningful engagement with your prospects doesn’t just depend on having accurate contact information.
 You also have to follow up with your leads and deliver the right communication, pricing, or offer at just the right moment.
 This can be a challenge for any business, but small businesses with limited resources often find it more difficult to manually provide meaningful customer engagements that drive conversions.
 This is where an integrated marketing automation and CRM solution will improve your sales and marketing efforts.
 You simply set up your email marketing campaigns once, and then let the software do the work by:

 - sending your prospects the right follow up messages at the perfect time

 - providing notifications and reminders to you when a manual touchpoint is scheduled

 - capturing and tracking engagement in your CRM platform

 - displaying all relevant information in an easy-to-view dashboard

 Without integrated systems and automated workflows, you may be slowing down your sales cycle by spending too much time managing your data instead of finding leads and closing deals.
 To improve your marketing strategy, sales pipeline, and customer satisfaction, it’s important to stop wasting valuable time exporting and importing lists across various platforms that don’t talk to each other.

-By integrating CRM and marketing automation in one single solution, you can send automatic follow-ups based on prospect criteria and activities you customise and fine-tune.
+By integrating CRM and marketing automation in one single solution, you can send automatic follow-ups based on prospect criteria and activities you customize and fine-tune.
 This helps you nurture leads and convert new prospects through your sales funnel into customers more quickly and efficiently.

-Learn how deep customer relationships will help you outperform your competition
+Learn how deep customer relationships will help you outperform your competition.